TomatenKuchenDEV/docs/docs/custom-bot/general.md

 :::

 The payment works with credits, a virtual currency of TomatenKuchen.
-Credits can be received mostly by voting and in giveaways on the TomatenKuchen Discord.
+Credits can be earned mostly by voting and participating in giveaways on the TomatenKuchen Discord.
-You can also get them by using the economy system and helping with the bot, e.g. as translator or by creating suggestions for the bot.
+You can also earn them by using the economy system and contributing to the bot, for example, as a translator or by providing suggestions.

 The price depends on the total member count of all the servers you add the bot to.
 This means you can use your bot **on multiple servers simultaneously** - something that most other custom bot providers do not allow.

 If your bot is online, once a day the current value is deducted from your account.
 Therefore, your bot should be set to "Private" in the Discord Developer Portal to prevent other users from inviting it and causing you high costs.

-The current credit prices are, including an automatic calculator, listed on the [custom bot info page](https://tomatenkuchen.com/custom).
+The current credit prices, along with an automatic calculator, are listed on the [custom bot info page](https://tomatenkuchen.com/custom).
-The price is always rounded down to the next integer.
+The price is always rounded down to the nearest integer.